Seeing a specialist doctor at the Polyclinic or in Hospital

 Getting billed for your specialist treatment

-A DBC remains open for a maximum of 120 days.
-For outpatient non-operative treatments, the duration is 90 days.
-However, this only applies to the first process for a new care demand.
-All follow-up programs (outpatient and non-surgical) have a duration of 120 days.
-A DBC can even be open for 365 days for the GGZ.
-Important: Hospitals will send the bill to the health insurer, no more than 120 days after opening the subproject.
-In some cases, the bill is sent to the patient.
-For certain expensive medicines and treatments it sometimes happens that the costs are declared immediately after treatment, but more often you will be charged once the DBC is closed.
-Therefore keep in mind that it can take months before you receive the bill for specialist or hospital care.
+Important: Hospitals and/or Polyclinics will send the bill to the health insurer or to the patient, no more than 90 days (first trajectory) or 120 days after opening of the sub-trajectory.
+For certain expensive medicines and treatments, it sometimes happens that the costs are declared immediately after treatment, but more often you will be charged once the DBC is closed.
+Therefore, keep in mind that it can take months before you receive the bill for specialist care.

 Your deductible (eigen risico) and DBCs